 There is no doubt that as seasoned veterans of Jackson Hole, our employees at TVS have a good grasp on what products withstand the test of time and which products fail to hold up their end of the bargain.
 In this section, we will let our staff give you their picks of which products are exceeding expectations and thus have been dubbed the ‘staff gear picks’.
 Their criteria is simple: durable, consistent, and quality products that you would choose above the rest.
 We like to think we’re fashion forward thinkers with a knack for quality gear.
 Remember the gear buying rule of thumb: ‘Buy it nice or buy it twice’.

 Jackets: These choices were the easiest of the bunch.
 Jackets have to perform under all conditions.
 They can make the difference between a good day on the hill, and an unforgettable day on the hill.
-All the gentlemen seemed to be in favor of the Patagonia PowSlayer, which was deemed as ‘the multi-tool’ of jackets, performing under all conditions at the highest level.
-The ladies of the shop all pointed towards the Arc’Teryx Alpha SV Jacket, a true gem among women’s shells.
-Deemed fashionable yet quite functional, the Alpha SV Jacket is as good at powder skiing, as it is at aprés skiing.
+Everyone in the shop seemed to be in favor of the Arc’Teryx Atom, which was deemed as ‘the multi-tool’ of base layer options, performing under all conditions at the highest level and able to wear as a stand-alone piece.

 Black Crows have also become quite popular among the TVS contingent, and as one of the only Jackson based dealers of Black Crows, TVS employees swear by these skis.
 Most of the ladies found themselves at home on the Atris Birdie, and the men on the Corvus, but there is definitely a multitude of good options from Black Crows, noted multiple employees.